yuchen93/visual_tasks_dataset/README.md

 ## Data collection

-Part of this dataset are images downloaded from public domains.
+Part of this dataset are images downloaded from public domains and adapted accordingly.
 Another portion of this dataset are drawings of and pictures taken by the author.

 ## Directory organization